To apply for study in physics, visit the address:

 To apply you must

-have an official report on your general GRE results sent (copy is sufficient for application)
+- have an official report on your general GRE results sent (copy is sufficient for application)

 1. How do I apply for financial aid?